agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 effects](https://80000hours.org/2016/08/reflections-from-a-givewell-employee/) is not taken into account at all.
 So in essence we would be saving many more than 970 lives.

+I don't think we are saving 970 lives, we will be saving as a DE for the next 10 years and for the next 30 as normal human beings.

+That becomes:

+- 23 lives over 9 years
+- @ 4% salary increase / year
+- 2% inflation in the costs of lives
+- 10% hike every 5 years
+- And donating 20% of the income.

+- 970*7/8 if I get into an EAO.

+In total: 875 lives

 **Supporting conditions**